rfwlab/rfw/docs/ui/docs/guide/state-management.md

 Enable `WithDevTools` when creating a store to log every mutation during development.
 Persistence can be toggled with `WithPersistence` to store state in the browser between sessions.

+See the example component for a practical demonstration of computed values and reactive updates.